CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "muscle_power_factor": 0,     // Optional field, defaults to 0.
 If more than 0, each point of the survivor's Strength over 8 adds this much power to the engine, and each point less than 8 removes this much power.
 "exclusions": [ "souls" ]     // Optional field, defaults to empty.
 A list of words.
 A new engine can't be installed on the vehicle if any engine on the vehicle shares a word from exclusions.
 "fuel_options": [ "soul", "black_soul" ] // Optional field, defaults to fuel_type.
 A list of words.
 An engine can be fueled by any fuel type in its fuel_options.
 If provided, it overrides fuel_type and should include the fuel in fuel_type.
+"comfort": 3,                 // Optional field, defaults to 0.
+How comfortable this terrain/furniture is.
+Impact ability to fall asleep on it. (uncomfortable = -999, neutral = 0, slightly_comfortable = 3, comfortable = 5, very_comfortable = 10)
+"floor_bedding_warmth": 300,  // Optional field, defaults to 0.
+Bonus warmth offered by this terrain/furniture when used to sleep.
+"bonus_fire_warmth_feet": 200,// Optional field, defaults to 300.
+Increase warmth received on feet from nearby fire.
 ```

 ### Part Resistance